TLC: Tables, Ladders & Chairs (2020): Storylines

-After winning the WWE Championship from Drew McIntyre at Hell in a Cell on October 25, Randy Orton appeared on Alexa Bliss' talk show "A Moment of Bliss" on the following night's Raw—several weeks beforehand, Bliss aligned herself with Bray Wyatt and his alter-ego The Fiend.
+After winning the WWE Championship from Drew McIntyre at Hell in a Cell on October 25, Randy Orton appeared on Alexa Bliss's talk show "A Moment of Bliss" on the following night's Raw—several weeks beforehand, Bliss aligned herself with Bray Wyatt and his alter-ego The Fiend.
 During the segment, Bliss referenced Orton's past rivalry with Wyatt at WrestleMania 33 in 2017.
 McIntyre then came out and attacked Orton until the lights went out.
 When they returned, The Fiend was standing behind Orton on the entrance ramp while McIntyre stood in the ring.
 McIntyre continued to brawl with Orton while The Fiend departed.
 The Fiend would continue to threaten and attack Orton over the next few weeks; after Orton lost the WWE Championship back to McIntyre on the November 16 episode of Raw, The Fiend caused Orton to lose an opportunity to regain the title the following week.
 Orton then appeared once again on "A Moment of Bliss", claiming to know The Fiend's weakness as Bliss herself.
 Orton was subsequently scheduled to face The Fiend at TLC.
 Before the event on the December 14 episode of Raw, Orton challenged Wyatt's cheery Firefly Fun House persona to a game of hide-and-seek that ended in a backstage brawl where Orton locked Wyatt inside of a wooden crate and set it ablaze.
 The Fiend then emerged from the flaming box and attacked Orton.
 Their match at TLC was then made a Firefly Inferno match.